Dynamic Request Routing

 fly-replay: region=sjc

-The proxy will get the request to an instance in that region and let the instances in the cluster take care of getting it to the writeable leader.
+Fly Proxy will get the request to a Machine in that region and let the instances in the cluster take care of getting it to the writeable leader.

 Replay requests to other apps